DANNYDEE93/Deployment4/readme.md

 	Go to **Manage Jenkins** in the Jenkins Dashboard, navigate to **Plugins** --> **Available plugins** --> Search and install **Pipeline Keep Running Step** plugin.
 This plugin allows me to define my script so its easier to see when the build is running properly or has been triggered.
 It's also easier to keep record and check historical changes in the functionality of an application.

-Step 14:  Start the multibranch project on the Jenkins web browser to test the application in the GitHub repository.
+Step 14:  Start the multibranch pipeline on the Jenkins web browser to test the application in the GitHub repository.

 	Go to **New Item** on the Dashboard --> Name project --> Select **Multibranch pipeline** --> Fill in display name --> Go to **Branch Sources** --> Select **Git** --> Under **Credentials** --> Add **Jenkins**